andreifsolomon/DRL-Collaboration-Competition/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

-### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!

 ### (Optional) Challenge: Soccer Environment